TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Data Analysis

 As of December 2025, the ZTF BTS survey\footnote{\url{https://sites.astro.caltech.edu/ztf/bts/bts.php}} has identified 24 TDEs passing SN-like cuts amongst a larger sample of 4728 SN-like transients brighter than 18.5 mag, a regime in which spectroscopic completeness is $\sim$93\%.
 None of these 4728 transients resemble \name.
 We can conservatively place an upper limit at 90\% confidence on the expected number of highly offset TDEs in the BTS sample at N $<$ 2.3 assuming Poisson counting uncertainties \citep{gehrels_86}.
 We can therefore conservatively constrain the rate of high-offset TDEs such as \name to less than f $\lesssim$ 2.3/24 = 9.6\% of the `nuclear' TDE rate, where nuclear in this context means TDEs without a resolved offset in ZTF data.

 It is difficult to measure the overall rate of off-nuclear optical TDEs, because we expect that some will not have resolvable offsets in ZTF data.
+While ZTF can confidently resolve offsets $>$1", this would only be sufficient to resolve a 2024tvd-like distance of 0.8 kpc up to a redshift of z=0.04.
+Only 3/24 TDEs (12\%) lie within this redshift range, and for the remainder, the ZTF survey data alone would not be sufficient to measure an offset of 0.8 kpc.
 However, we can say that at least one of the 24 BTS TDEs was confirmed to be offset (TDE 2024tvd).
 We can therefore place a lower limit on the overall rate of offset TDEs.
 A single detection implies a lower limit at 90\% confidence of N $>$ 0.05.
 We can therefore say that at least f $\gtrsim$ 0.05/24 = 0.2\% of all TDEs are offset, though the true fraction may be substantially higher.
 Our limit is consistent with the fraction of off-nuclear X-ray-selected TDEs \citep{grotova_25}.